hackclub/scrapbook/README.md

 ## The Future of Scrapbook

 Scrapbook was originally developed in 2020 for the Summer of Making.
 Since then, it has received bug fixes & minor feature updates.
 However, there hasn't been major full time development on the project.
-We're currently exploring what a Scrapbook v2 looks like and have drafted up a these notes on what a second version of Scrapbook looks like:
+We're currently exploring what a Scrapbook v2 looks like and have drafted up a these notes on what a second version of Scrapbook looks like (after a general spring cleaning of the codebase):

 1. Scrapbook is opened up to Clubs.
 This means building out a better UX for club members & then make the platform an important part of the Clubs program.
     1. The platform includes features that enable hackathon organisers to use Scrapbook at their events.